RU-System-Software-and-Security/CovTesting/Table 2/README.md

 ---
 ## Quick Start:

-1. Download the dataset from google drive link:                  and put them in the 'data' folder.
+1. Download the dataset from google drive link: https://drive.google.com/drive/folders/1WXqnuBT0FISMyYuYGShbjGwOxK7nHdGK?usp=sharing and merge them to the 'data' folder.
+Then download other data from google drive link: https://drive.google.com/drive/folders/1_j-z2FAd8tkfG6AbAEqg05C8InpAGUNm?usp=sharing and merge them to the 'data' folder again.
+There must be several files that have same names as the files from the first link, please use them to replace those from the first link.

 2. We have put [commands](https://github.com/DNNTesting/CovTesting/blob/d462c59c1cbc00c2add20ee0eaf7a9966859788b/Table%202/test_example.sh#L32-L41) in 'test_example.sh'.
 Please uncomment the line comment and run 'test_example.sh' to get the corresponding result.
 The results will be stored in 'compare_result.txt'.